HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 Changing to a different frequency.

 ##### QTH
 The location of a station.
-For example, “My QTH is Salt Lake City” means “My location is Salt Lake City.”
+For example, "My QTH is Salt Lake City" means "My location is Salt Lake City."